DouglasSam/Custom-Winapps-Tutorial/src/views/resources/README.md

 You might also want to open the applications and follow any pop-ups, e.g. signing in to office.
 I found that when installed through winapps it does not show popups and will seem like the application is frozen.

 ## Win apps installer

+Before running the winapps installer, make sure that you have the Windows VM running and that you have no RDP connections open to it.

 For the main tutorial go [here](https://github.com/winapps-org/winapps?tab=readme-ov-file#step-5-run-the-winapps-installer)